From EMC- and Cronin-effects to signals of quark-gluon plasma

 From Eqs.
 (2) and (3), we have

 or

-where the last step is held when the $k_t$-strong ordered.
-Usually DGLAP evolution is written in terms of the virtuality $k^2$ rather than $k^2_t$ , but at LO level this is the same since the difference is a NLO effect.
+where the last step is valid when the $k_t$ is strongly ordered.
+Usually DGLAP evolution equation is written with the virtuality $\mu^2$ rather than with $k^2_t$ , but at LO level the equation is the same with these two different arguments since the difference between them is a NLO effect.
 Therefore, we take

 Thus, in

 we write